apache/yunikorn-site/docs/api/scheduler.md

 ```

 ## Set log level
-Set the log level in Yunikorn.
+Set the log level in the Yunikorn.

 **URL** : `/ws/v1/loglevel/{level}`